beyond-all-reason/Beyond-All-Reason/README.md

 In order to develop the game (this repository) you first need a working install of the lobby/launcher.
 There are 2 ways to do this:

+1. [Download the full BAR application](https://www.beyondallreason.info/download#How-To-Install) from the website and run it.
+This is probably what you will have done if you have previously installed and played the game.

-1. Follow [the guide in the Chobby README](https://github.com/beyond-all-reason/BYAR-Chobby#developing-the-lobby).
+2. OR if you want to develop the lobby client, follow [the guide in the Chobby README](https://github.com/beyond-all-reason/BYAR-Chobby#developing-the-lobby).
 First download a [release of Chobby](https://github.com/beyond-all-reason/BYAR-Chobby/releases) and then launch Chobby, this will automatically download and install the engine and other dependencies.

-2. [Download the full BAR application](https://www.beyondallreason.info/download#How-To-Install) from the website and run it.
-This is probably what you will have done if you have previously installed and played the game.

 Once you have a working install of BAR you need a local development copy of the game code to work with.
 This code will live in the BAR install directory.